Mussels, once they have been properly cleaned, are really easy to cook, and you can have something delicious on the table within 15 minutes.

 - Remove from heat, stir in a large pinch of herb or chopped parsley before pouring into the serving bowl.

-Choose a rustic French baguette and split it lengthwise to create a top and bottom.
+Choose a rustic French baguette (Costco’s two-pack baguettes are my personal preference when making this garlic bread) and split it lengthwise to create a top and bottom.

 Liberally spread chopped fresh garlic on the cut side of the bread, then top with about half an inch of Parmesan Sauce (1/2 cup aioli, 1/2 cup grated Parmesan cheese, 1 Tbsp fresh lemon juice, 1/4 cup sliced green onions, 1 tbsp chopped parsley mix).